-Sacrament of Confirmation Sacrament of Champions --the meaning and power of the sacrament of confirmation for candidates, catechists and sponsors.
-This article shows why the Roman Cathohlic sacrament of confirmation is a distinct sacrament, how confirmation relates to sharing in the Lord Jesus Christ's mission as priest, prophet and king, the meaning of the sacred oil called chrism, why the bishop normally confers the sacrament of confirmation, the seven (7) gifts of the Holy Spirit spoken of by the prophet Isaiah, the charisms and fruits of the Spirit spoken of by St. Paul, and more.
+Why the confirmation is a distinct sacrament, how confirmation relates to sharing in the Lord Jesus Christ’s mission as priest, prophet and king, the meaning of the sacred oil called chrism, why the bishop normally confers the sacrament of confirmation, the seven (7) gifts of the Holy Spirit in Isaiah, the charisms and fruits of the Spirit according to Paul, and more.

 The chrism used in the sacrament of confirmation is a sacred oil blessed by the bishop.
-It recalls Jesus’ anointing Awith the Holy Spirit and with power just after his baptism (Acts ) his three-fold anointing as priest, king, and prophet.
+It recalls Jesus’ anointing with the Holy Spirit and with power just after his baptism (Acts 10:38) his three-fold anointing as priest, king, and prophet.
 Through the sacrament of confirmation we become sharers in Jesus priesthood, prophetic ministry, and kingly dignity.

 Our anointing in the sacrament of confirmation calls us to share in Christ’s priestly duty.
 (It also indicates that the Catholic Church has always believed in the priesthood of all believers.)